webcoyote/mcp-server-motherduck/README.md

 ## Features

-- **Hybrid execution**: query data from both local DuckDB and cloud-based MotherDuck seamlessly
+- **Hybrid execution**: query data from both cloud-based MotherDuck and local DuckDB
-- **Cloud storage integration**: access data stored in Amazon S3 or other cloud storage
+- **Cloud storage integration**: access data stored in Amazon S3 or other cloud storage thanks to MotherDuck's integrations
-- **Data sharing**: share database snapshots with colleagues
+- **Data sharing**: create and share databases
-- **SQL analytics**: leverage the full power of DuckDB's SQL dialect
+- **SQL analytics**: use DuckDB's SQL dialect to query any size of data directly from Claude
-- **Serverless architecture**: no need to configure instances or clusters
+- **Serverless architecture**: run analytics without needing to configure instances or clusters

 ## Components